jealie/sBCBG/README.md

 # sBCBG_2GPe
-Modification of the original sBCBG model incorporating a split GPe
+spiking version of the mean-field BG model of (Liénard & Girard, 2104) incorporating a split GPe